ArKaneVision/JavaSynth-Api/README.md

 ## Why MongoDB

-  I chose to use MongoDB because of the shape of my data, The model is perfect to be repersented by a JSON object.
+  I chose to use MongoDB because of the shape of my data, The model is perfect to be represented by a JSON object.
 It is scalable and fast for large simple files

 ## Catalog of Routes